Workshops and Working Groups

 The Race and Pedagogy Working Group at the University of Chicago was founded in the spring of 2015 by Ainsley LeSure and Emily Marker, in affiliation with the CSRPC, to expand the critical attention paid to race in pedagogical settings throughout the university.
 The group's aim is to foster a community of scholars and teachers committed to addressing race as a subject of both practical and theoretical interest in our classrooms.

 To that end, the group organizes events and assembles resources that encourage the cultivation of new pedagogical tools and approaches for thinking about race across the disciplines.
-An archives of notes from our discussions together is maintained and compiled here.
+An archive of notes from our discussions is maintained and compiled here.
 To find out about upcoming events, you’re welcome to join the listserv.

 In the 2016-17 academic year, the organizers of the Race and Pedagogy Working Group are Madeleine Elfenbein, Sonia Gomez, and Caroline Séquin.
 For more information >>